-So what should rabbits be eating and how much food should you give them?
+What should rabbits eat?
+How much food should you give them?

-Our handy guide gives an overview of a good daily diet for healthy adult rabbits:
+Our guide gives an overview of a good daily diet for healthy adult rabbits:

 Fresh clean water 24/7